Bill Clinton: Oxford

 Upon graduating from Georgetown in 1968, Clinton won a Rhodes Scholarship to University College, Oxford, where he initially read for a B.Phil. in philosophy, politics, and economics but transferred to a B.Litt. in politics and, ultimately, a B.Phil. in politics.
 Clinton did not expect to return for the second year because of the draft and so he switched programs; this type of activity was common among other Rhodes Scholars from his cohort.
-He had received an offer to study at Yale Law School, and so he left early to return to the United States and did not receive a degree from Oxford.
+He was offered to study at Yale Law School, so he left early to return to the United States and did not receive a degree from Oxford.

-During his time at Oxford, Clinton befriended fellow American Rhodes Scholar Frank Aller.
+Clinton befriended fellow American Rhodes Scholar Frank Aller during his time at Oxford.
 In 1969, Aller received a draft letter that mandated deployment to the Vietnam War.
 Aller's 1971 suicide had an influential impact on Clinton.
 British writer and feminist Sara Maitland said of Clinton, "I remember Bill and Frank Aller taking me to a pub in Walton Street in the summer term of 1969 and talking to me about the Vietnam War.
 I knew nothing about it, and when Frank began to describe the napalming of civilians I began to cry.
 Bill said that feeling bad wasn't good enough.
 That was the first time I encountered the idea that liberal sensitivities weren't enough and you had to do something about such things".
 Clinton was a member of the Oxford University Basketball Club and also played for Oxford University's rugby union team.

-While Clinton was president in 1994, he received an honorary degree and a fellowship from the University of Oxford, specifically for being "a doughty and tireless champion of the cause of world peace", having "a powerful collaborator in his wife," and for winning "general applause for his achievement of resolving the gridlock that prevented an agreed budget".
+While Clinton was president in 1994, he received an honorary Doctor of Civil Law degree and a fellowship from the University of Oxford, specifically for being "a doughty and tireless champion of the cause of world peace", having "a powerful collaborator in his wife", and for winning "general applause for his achievement of resolving the gridlock that prevented an agreed budget".